 If the document requires a wider audience, send it through an email distribution list on the company's email server.
 On the other hand, e-mail communication problems and email delivery also pose a problem when storing SOPs for easy access.

-Companies with multiple departments can consider using a workflow portal or document storage program.
+Companies with multiple departments can consider using a workflow documentation software.
 The advantage of using a system is you have a digital history of how the document was distributed and a simple, automated process for sending the document to your employees.
 Plus, the latest version can be found on the portal.

 Scribe can be the perfect tool to create and update your SOPs.
 You can generate a step-by-step guide within seconds and edit it later.